Colouring and Covering Nowhere Dense Graphs: High-Girth Regular Graphs

 Unfortunately, our proof above makes sense only if $d\geq 7$, which is also best possible with this approach, since for $d\leq6$, we have $c_1\leq 3$.
 Then for the recurrence relation $c_{2r}= \frac{1}{2}c_r^2-\frac{1}{2}c_r$, we get $c_{2^i}\leq c_{2^{i-1}}$ for every $i$ and we clearly cannot afford to have $c_{2^i}$ non-increasing.
 Somewhat better constants can be achieved if in the estimation of $c_r$ one uses that $c_{2^i}\geq c_{2^{i_0}}$, for $i\geq i_0>0$, instead of the relation $c_{2^i}\geq c_1$, as in our proof.
 Since $d\geq 7$ would be still the best that we would be able to do, we adopted the simpler approach for easier readability.

-Actually, by combining a known result for the $\nabla_r$ (which stands for the expansion function defined through the minor resolution, instead of the topological minor resolution that we use here for our purposes) of high-girth regular graphs (\cite{DiestRemp04},\cite{NesetrilOdM12} Exercise 4.2) and (\cite{zhu09}, Lemma 3.3), we get exponential lower bounds for the weak colouring number of high-girth $d$-regular graphs, already for $d\geq 3$.
-In particular, for a $3$-regular graph $G$ of high enough girth, $\wcol_r(G)\geq 3\cdot 2^{\lfloor r/4 \rfloor-1}$.
+Actually, by combining a known result for the $\nabla_r$ of high-girth regular graphs (\cite{DiestRemp04},\cite{NesetrilOdM12} Exercise 4.2) and (\cite{zhu09}, Lemma 3.3), we get exponential lower bounds for the weak colouring number of high-girth $d$-regular graphs, already for $d\geq 3$.
+In particular, for a $3$-regular graph~$G$ of high enough girth, $\wcol_r(G)\geq 3\cdot 2^{\lfloor r/4 \rfloor-1}$.
 The methods above can be extended to get appropriate bounds in terms of their degree for regular graphs of higher degree, but by adopting a more straightforward approach, we get better bounds for high-girth $d$-regular graphs for $d\geq 4$.